kaschau/sempy/README.md

 The key to understanding how sempy works is to understand how SEM works.
 Read the Jarrin thesis [here](./References/Papers/Synthetic-Inflow-Boundary-Conditions-for-the-Numerical-Simulation-of-Turbulence_2008.pdf).

 There is one key distinctions in how sempy and most SEM implementations work.
 Instead of creating a small box around our inlet surface and convecting eddys past the inlet plane, sempy creates a mega box and convects the inlet (or just individual points) through the mega box.
-This leads to a lot of advantages in performance as well as experimentation.
+This leads to a lot of advantages in terms of performance, accuracy, and experimentation.
+For one, it makes the signal generation a preprocessing step for analysis and verification before run time, not after.
+Second, with the entire signal known, we can manipulate it to produce more accurate results, see publicaiton.

 Here is an example of how we [generate fluctuations](./sempy/generatePrimes.py) in sempy.